BibleTools

 Countering Presumptuousness

-Pergamos was no more wicked than other cities of the day—consider Corinth and Ephesus, for example.
-Some commentators say the governor of Pergamos, like Satan, heavily persecuted the church, and likely oversaw the martyrdom of Antipas.
+Pergamos was no more wicked than other cities of the day—consider, for example, Corinth and Ephesus.
+Some commentators say the governor of Pergamos, like Satan, heavily persecuted the church and likely oversaw the martyrdom of Antipas.
 Satan, king of all the children of pride (Job 41:34), deceives the whole world and is the accuser or persecutor of the brethren (Revelation 12:9-10).
 The lesson for us may be that where criticism, put-down, and persecution of others are common, Satan spends a great deal of time, taking bizarre, twisted pleasure in accusation and negativity.
-Satan dwells where pride and self-exaltation are present, attitudes we need to avoid diligently.
+The Devil dwells where pride and self-exaltation are present, attitudes we must avoid diligently.

 First, she glorifies herself.
 This implies pride, even to the point of arrogance.
 Jeremiah 51:41 is used in relation to ancient Babylon, but it applies to modern Babylon as God uses it here in Revelation 18.
 Jeremiah writes: